Code-Institute-Submissions/fdasabino-fullstack_toolkit/README.md

 ## Project Goals

 This page was designed with the intent to create a e-commerce website that allows B2C interactivity.
-Showing the skills required in order to fullfil the requirements of the project milestone number 4 of the Code Institute and it's leaning outcomes.
+Showing the skills required in order to fullfil the requirements of the project milestone number 4 of the Code Institute and it's learning outcomes.

 ## Deployed Application

 You can access the application [here](https://sthlm-foodies.herokuapp.com/).
 Please create an account by clicking on the login or register link on the top right corner.
-You'll need to register an account in order to place an order.
+You'll need an account to be able to use the application's full functionality.

 ## UX